If you’re new to bodybuilding and looking for a beginner bodybuilding plan or roadmap to build muscle the right way, you’re in the right place.

 You need the right foundation.

 This page shows you exactly where to begin and what to read next so you can move forward with confidence.
+If you’re returning after a break from training and not starting completely from scratch, start with this guide on Beginner Fitness Plans After A Break to rebuild safely before following the full roadmap.

 Step 1: Learn How Beginner Muscle Growth Actually Works